-- 6100.
+6100.
 Moral Theory (3).
 Pr., graduate status.
 This course examines philosophical questions about the nature of morality.
 Possible topics include: accounts of the origins of morality, the nature and justification of moral judgments, the implications of moral disagreement, and the relationship between religion and morality.
-May be offered concurrently with PHIL 4100. - 6110.
+May be offered concurrently with PHIL 4100.

+6110.
 God & Morality (3).
 Pr., graduate status.
 This course involves a philosophical examination of the relationship between religion and morality.
 Issues to be discussed include the tenability of non-theistic explanations of morality, various theistic accounts of morality, and the relationship between theism and the meaningfulness of human life.
-May be offered concurrently with PHIL 4110. - 6200.
-Philosophy of Religion (3).
-Pr., graduate status.
-A broad survey of important concerns in the philosophy of religion, including the acquisition of adequate understanding of the classical theistic conception of God and a study of the challenge that evil raises for traditional theistic faith.
-May be offered concurrently with PHIL 4200.
+May be offered concurrently with PHIL 4110.